November 29, 2020 ☞ Content design

 So if this sign is meant for everyone else, which it is, get to the point.
 Shelve the concept of “crime” which is an abstraction, and use clear action-oriented language:

 I’m not a clod.
-I get that this sign is gussied up version of “Don’t shoplift.”
-It was erected probably in reaction to an uptick in crime around this grocery store.
+I get that this is a gussied up version of “Don’t shoplift.”
+It’s probably a reaction to an uptick in crime around this store.
 But as we’ve learned from developing software and other human-oriented experiences, complex problems aren’t solved with a placard.

 But instead, here’s a sign.